ghaish/frontenddev/README.md

 ## Useful resources

-- [css Button Creator](https://cssbuttoncreator.com/) - This helped me for creating  styled buttons.
+- [css Button Creator](https://cssbuttoncreator.com/) - This helped me for creating  styling buttons.
 I really liked this pattern and will use it going forward.